redtexts/texts/philoren_1943_money_must_go.md

 system and to supply the needs of those who were in the process of transferring themselves from obsolete to useful occupations.
-For example, it would be necessary at once to produce lots of clothes of all sorts to be distributed to the millions of poverty-striken people who always lack them nowadays.
+For example, it would be necessary at once to produce lots of clothes of all sorts to be distributed to the millions of poverty-stricken people who always lack them nowadays.
 The agricultural parts of the world, freed from the restraints of the present "money-based system" would pour out the abundance of health-giving foodstuffs to feed the half-starved